Kong/docs.konghq.com/README.md

 ## Search

-We are using Algolia [docsearch](https://www.algolia.com/docsearch) for our documentation search.
-The algolia index for Kong is maintained by Algolia through their docsearch service.
+We use Algolia [docsearch](https://www.algolia.com/docsearch) for our documentation search.
+The Algolia index for Kong is maintained by Algolia through their docsearch service.
 Their [scraper](https://github.com/algolia/docsearch-scraper) runs every 24 hours.
 The config used by the scraper is open source for [docs.konghq.com](docs.konghq.com) and can be found [here](https://github.com/algolia/docsearch-configs/blob/master/configs/getkong.json).